Creisoss/Cpp-codes/Triplex/README.md

 <img src="TripleX.gif" width="480" height="480">

 ## Running the game🎮
-You need to download the TripleX.c file and compile in a compiler of your preference, If you are using ubuntu you can download the gcc/g++ compiler by putting the following command on terminal and hitting enter:
+You need to download the TripleX.cpp file and compile in a compiler of your preference, If you are using ubuntu you can download the gcc/g++ compiler by putting the following command on terminal and hitting enter:

     $ sudo apt install g++